 To me, it’s that this is a thing that has a name.
 It's defined.
 I guess the worry is that we'll only care about social issues as long as they intersect with technical ones, and we'll only care about technical concepts as long as they intersect with public interests.
 There's this natural tension once you do define something—you define what it isn't, as well.

-Mimi is one of the Public Interest Tech voices we’ll be hearing from over the next few weeks.
-Join us as we speak to thought leaders and discover their unique paths in this series Advice to my Younger Self.
+Mimi is one of the Public Interest Tech voices we’ll be hearing from as part of this series over the next few weeks.
+Join us as we speak to thought leaders and discover their unique paths.